 The CAQDAS project at the University of Surrey is funded to provide an up to date (and regularly updated) overview of the current programs available, with discussions and links to developer sites.
-You will find on the CAQDAS site detailed advice, with a review of each package, for choosing a CAQDAS package
+You will find on the CAQDAS site detailed advice, with a review of each package, for choosing a software package.

 The only current authoritative overview book, Using Software in Qualitative Research: A Step-by-Step Guide, was written by the CAQDAS project's experts, Ann Lewins and Christina Silver, in 2007.
 It is now in a second edition.
 On the associated website are detailed illustrations and case studies, along with step by step tutorials provided by all but one of the developers.
-(In an indication of competitive commercial priorities, the current marketer of NVivo, alone, was ‘unable to contribute’).
+Note these resources are from 2014.

 Once you have explored the range of software available and made a choice, always go to the developer's site.
 This is as essential as is meeting the owner before you buy a dog.
 You need to learn not just about the software but about the people and commercial bodies producing, documenting, selling, marketing, supporting and upgrading it.

-Several sites provide more extensive lists of currently available products that may be more relevant than those in the CAQDAS stable, with comments and contact details for developers.
-Text Analysis Info is a very detailed website with definitions and information about text analysis and software supporting it.
-A comprehensive and updated list of programs for qualitative analysis is provided here.
+Several sites provide more extensive lists of currently available products that may be more relevant to your work than those in the CAQDAS stable, with comments and contact details for developers.
+At the time of writing, this is a comprehensive and updated list of programs for qualitative analysis.

 What are you looking for?

-- Read the material on the developer’s website to find what the software is designed for.
+- Read the material on the CAQDAS site and the developer’s website to find what the software is designed for.
 (Are its tools relevant to your work?)
-Do a quick qualitative analysis of the text on that website: is this pertinent and sensible information or is it marketing hype?
+Do a quick qualitative analysis of the text on their website: is this pertinent and sensible information or is it marketing hype?
 What does the software actually do and what doesn’t it do?
 (If you can't work this out from the website, worry.
 Maybe they don't want you to know?)